Events

 - Willi Brammertz created Algorithmic Contract Types Unified Standards (ACTUS) which is for financial institutions, but the same idea.
 ACTUS has the notion of a "financial contract".

 - Dave McComb and Cheryl Dunn created what they call Data Centric Accounting (DCA).
-DCA is somewhat based on REA; but DCA took the notion of a business even a step further and they identified core patterns of business events.
+DCA is somewhat based on REA; but DCA took the notion of a business event a step further and they identified core patterns of business events.

 - Peter Frampton and Mark Robilliard who wrote The Joy of Accounting and came up with the notion of “classical transactions” which instantiate patterns of financial transactions in an accounting system.